Ergus/ArgParserC/Readme.md

 	* `void free_args ()` : Release all the internal's library memory and datastructures.
 Use this at the very end of the program.

+	* `int get_rest_args(char ***rest)` : If there are extra arguments (more than needed to parse) this function returns the number of remaining args; otherwise the function returns zero or a negative number.
+If the function returns a positive value and `rest` is not `NULL`; the pointer is set to the first non parsed argument so it can be used in the same way as argv.

 The functionalities are:

 1. Parse command line arguments in order and add them to the Final